In honor of Global Champagne Day, let me introduce you to the top champagne to pop to celebrate the occasion.

 Too many people think that champagne should be saved for special occasions.
 And if you have been around here long enough, you know that we are so against that belief.

 There is always a reason to celebrate and quite frankly when you embrace the everyday moments and celebrate them, you will find so many more moments deserving of celebration.
-We call this the Celebrate Effect!
+We call this the Celebrate Effect.

 And in the meantime, while you’re waiting for that date in your calendar, pop open a different bottle and celebrate the moment.
-After all, two celebrations are better than one!
+After all, two celebrations are always better than one!

 So grab yourself a bottle, pop that cork and let’s learn a little bit about champagne, shall we?